Hiking Challenges and Games

 In this personal challenge, you set the date and the pace.
 You can complete these hikes all in one day or over the course of multiple visits.
 However, your adventure must be completed during the 2022 summer/fall season in order to qualify for the title of a Gore Mountain 6er.

 Complete the following trails one way: Sunway (1.2 Miles), Twister Cliffs (0.8 Miles), Trillium Trek (1.5 Miles), Sidewinder (3.3 Miles), Alpine Sky Loop (.36 miles), and Cloud Hiking Trail (1.2 Miles) during the 2022 summer/fall season.
 See our trail map.
 Note: you must hike the trails.

 Submit your results: Documentation must be submitted upon completion of the challenge.
 Use a handheld GPS or your favorite tracking app on your mobile device and submit the information in the form of screenshots, photos, or any other file showing this information.

-Prizes and recognition: After completing all listed trails, Gore 6ers will receive a limited edition fleece roll-up blanket and their name will be added to the 2021 Gore Mountain 6er listing on our website.
-Gore 6ers will also be entered into a grand prize drawing which takes place at the conclusion of the 2021 summer/fall season.
+Prizes and recognition: After completing all listed trails, Gore 6ers will receive a limited edition fleece roll-up blanket.
+Gore 6ers will also be entered into a grand prize drawing which takes place at the conclusion of the 2022 summer/fall season.

 Gore Mountain 6er Results